gutenberg/learn-tikz.github.io/en/more-05.md

 One area that needs a lot of special treatment is creating presentations.
 The `slides` class was written for making 'classical' printed slides, and it does not have any special support for on-screen presentations.
-There are two classes that have been developed to do just that, and that are widely used:
+Two classes have been developed to do just that, and that are widely used:
 `beamer` and `powerdot`.
 As `beamer` is probably the more common one, we will give you an example of how it works: